Lease Negotiation

 When to Start Renewal Negotiations

 We recommend initiating renewal discussions 12 to 18 months before your lease expires or before your option exercise deadline.
-Starting early gives you leverage.
+Starting early gives you significantly more negotiating power than waiting until the final months.
 If you wait until the last few months, the landlord knows you have limited alternatives and will negotiate accordingly.
+This is especially true for businesses with specialized buildouts, where the cost of relocating exceeds the cost of accepting bad terms, and the landlord knows it.

 What We Negotiate in Renewals

 A lease renewal is not simply extending the existing terms.
-It is an opportunity to renegotiate everything.
-We leverage your track record as a reliable tenant — your payment history, the condition you have maintained the space in, and the foot traffic your restaurant brings to the property — to negotiate:
+It is an opportunity to renegotiate every term in the agreement.
+We use your track record as a reliable tenant, including your payment history, the condition you have maintained the space in, and the traffic or stability your business brings to the property.

 The renewal is also the right time to address any lease provisions that have caused problems during the current term.
 If maintenance responsibilities were unclear, if the exclusive use clause was too narrow, or if signage rights need updating, the renewal negotiation is when you fix those issues.